Campaign of the Month: August 2014

 Sanser is one of the longest surviving residents of Constantinople who was not a member of the Byzantine family system.
 The rogue professes to love the city just as much as any follower of the Dream ever did; he simply prefers to go his own way.
 He is variously thought to have existed in the slums of the city or on ships in the harbour for decades at a time, evading first the agents of the Antonian Ventrue and then the Baron’s Gangrel through his cunning and mastery of Obfuscate.
 His reputation is that of a conman, pirate, smuggler and thief.
 Baron Thomas and Urbien both worked extremely hard to discover him out of bounds and put Sanser down for good, but they never did catch him.

-The nascent Concord briefly encountered Sanser at the Saut Aswad when Bishop Alfonzo attempted to press all Cainites present into investigating the murders of Adriana and Juliano.
+In AD 1196, the nascent Concord briefly encountered Sanser at the Saut Aswad when Bishop Alfonzo attempted to press all Cainites present into investigating the murders of Adrianna and Juliano.
 The Alexandrite conveniently disappeared when no one was looking, perhaps not wishing to involve himself in such a politically charged endeavour.
-Or perhaps he simply wanted to treat with the master of the Narsene Lasombra on his own terms later on.
+Or perhaps he simply wanted to treat with the master of the local Narsene Lasombra on his own terms later on.
 In any case, he was seen at the Latin Blood Feast some night’s later, enjoying himself immensely.

-Years later, the coterie would meet Sanser’s rather more serious and humane progeny, Vassily Taltos, at Buda-Pest and again at Tihuta.
-Over the years, Vassily would be a frequent visitor to the courts of Iulia of Weissenburg and Karsten of Kronstadt, where a number of the Concord would become well-acquainted with him.
+The following year, the coterie would meet Sanser’s rather more serious and humane progeny, Vassily Taltos, at Buda-Pest and again at Tihuta.
+Over the years, Vassily would be a frequent visitor to the courts of Iulia of Weißenburg and Karsten of Kronstadt, where a number of the Concord would become well-acquainted with him.

 Both Sanser and Vassily would offer their gratitude to the trio of Cainites, saying they would remember the debt owed, as Andras was very dear to the both of them, and important to the future of their people.
 Sanser would further apologise, for Irendo had surely marked the three of them as allies of the Taltos Ravnos, and thus the dire enemies of the Torenu and their allied families.